stephenjfox/stephenjfox.github.io/_posts/2019-09-07-A-Definition-I've-Wanted.md

 > What's the difference between an Astrophysicist and an Astronomer?
 Oh, and I was reminded of Cosmology an hour ago; what's that got to do with anything?

-After a visit to [the most invasive search engine][gsearch], I found a [relatively-forgotten blog][blog root] that started to cover the difference.
+After a visit to [a knowledge graph-turned-search engine][gsearch], I found a [relatively-forgotten blog][blog root] that started to cover the difference.
 [Quoting Wikipedia][comparing astros] on the matter, here's the layman's rephrasing that leans on my penchant for Set Theory.

 ## Definitions